“Once you hit 80, it’s a whole new ball game,” – My mama (82).

-Naps – Momma complains that daddy sleeps too much during the day.
+Naps – Mama complains that Daddy sleeps too much during the day.
 It’s not that she never takes a nap herself.
 She does, but not every day or for very long.
-Daddy often falls asleep watching television which is momma’s other pet-peeve.
-She hates the television and daddy’s hearing is so bad he has to turn it up so loud that you can hear it before you pull into the driveway.
-Lately, momma has decided to leave this topic alone.
+Daddy often falls asleep watching television which is Mama’s other pet-peeve.
+She hates the television and Daddy’s hearing is so bad he has to turn it up so loud that you can hear it before you pull into the driveway.
+Lately, Mama has decided to leave this topic alone.
 That means she’s complaining about it a little less.

-At this point I’m not sure if there is any normal when you hit the 80’s.
+At this point I’m not sure if there is any normal when you hit the 80s.
 Their doctor has strongly advised that they sell the place and move into town.
 At first they both were on board.
 Now . . . not so much.
-Daddy would move in a heartbeat if their home didn’t mean so much to my momma.
+Daddy would move in a heartbeat if their home didn’t mean so much to my mama.

-All in all, they have a quite a few really good days.
+All in all, they have quite a few really good days.
 They still enjoy each other’s company and look forward to getting up each day.
-It’s been hard for daddy to not feel like he can accomplish much.
-He knows a lot of work ends up on momma’s plate.
+It’s been hard for Daddy not to feel like he can accomplish much.
+He knows a lot of work ends up on Mama’s plate.
 He hates that.